Do’s and Don’ts for Media Reporting on Suicide

 Even though I’m a mental health professional and issues surrounding suicide are an ever-present part of my work, I’m still astounded by how often the topic of suicide comes up in the media.
 It seems that hardly a week goes by without another story of the tragic suicide of a celebrity or public figure.

-From Kurt Cobain to Robin Williams to Chris Cornell, the list of deaths by suicide is ever growing longer.
-The recent dialogue about the teen suicide depicted in the Netflix series “13 Reasons Why” has only added further to the global conversation about the public health concerns surrounding suicide.
+From Kurt Cobain to Robin Williams to Naomi Judd, the list of publicly reported deaths by suicide is ever growing longer.
+Dialogue about depictions of suicide or suicide attempts in shows such as the Netflix series “13 Reasons Why” has only added further to the global conversation about the public health concerns surrounding suicide.

 We know from previous studies that irresponsible coverage of suicide in the media can increase the likelihood of suicide in vulnerable individuals.
 So it’s important to think about how we talk and write about suicide in the media and in other forms of communication.